pivotal-cf/docs-build-service/installing.md

   uaac target <UAA_URL>
   ```

-  **Note:** When using a self-signed certificate, you must use the `--skip-ssl-validation` flag in conjuction with `uaac`
+  **Note:** When using a self-signed certificate, you must use the `--skip-ssl-validation` flag in conjunction with `uaac`

-3) Login as user management admin user
+3) Login as the user management admin user

   ```bash
   uaac token client get admin -s <user-management-admin-user>
   ```

-  **Note:** This password can be found in the UAA credentials section from Opsman.
+  **Note:** This password can be found in the UAA credentials section from OpsMgr.

 4) Install the UAA Client